akinorew/memory-angular/README.md

 # MemoryAngular

-Simple memory game with cards.
+Simple memory game with cards

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.2.1.